-13

 Validation & Applications

-Ship Simulation Training

-Cognitive Load analysis enables the individualized analysis of ship captains in advanced, largescale ship simulators as by MARIN.
-In collaboration with Noldus Information Technology, we have conducted studies, demonstrating the functionality of our Cognitive Load Analysis.
+Ship Simulation Training Cognitive Load analysis enables the individualized analysis of ship captains in advanced, large-scale ship training simulators as by MARIN.
+In collaboration with Noldus Information Technology, we have conducted studies, demonstrating the real-time functionality of our Cognitive Load Analysis for live monitoring as well as detailed analytics in adjacent debriefing sessions.
+Noldus